GregoireHebert/api-platform-batch/readme.md

 You would have then noticed the followings:

-- Supports layered batch requests
+- Supports layered batch requests (HTTP format only)
 - Each sub operation has its own Request within the stack
 - Each Request then have its own profiler
-- Its build of the very same foundation of any operation so it could use any operation option available to some extent
+- It uses an API Platform Post Operation, so it could use any operation option available to some extent.

 ### Advanced usage